• Share this on:

 MANAVA, Cambodia

 Cambodia’s MANAVA is a relatively new company.
 The social enterprise was created in 2016 to support rural female Cambodian artisans.
-The name is Sanskrit for humankind, reflecting a focus on “love, people and culture”.
-MANAVA’s founder uses her background as a designer to combine the traditional weaving craft with the demands of the modern market.
-This helps preserve part of Cambodia's culture, while also providing local women with a sustainable income, education and empowerment in a safe working environment.
+Its name is Sanskrit for humankind, reflecting a focus on “love, people and culture”.
+MANAVA’s founder uses her background as a designer to combine traditional weaving craft with the demands of the modern market.
+This helps preserve part of Cambodia’s culture, while also providing local women with a sustainable income, education and empowerment in a safe working environment.

 MANAVA’s craftswomen use local renewable rattan palm and willow grass to weave baskets, homeware products and fashion accessories.
 The designs are inspired by Cambodian Kbach symbols and the shapes of traditional jars, bowls and trays.
 As part of MANAVA’s storytelling, the maker’s name is written on the product tag.
 This creates a strong emotional connection with the European consumer who buys the basket.